-(4) This section shall also apply to dogs. $(1995 \text{ Code}, \S 10-205)$
+(4) This section shall also apply to dogs.
+(1972 Code, § 6-22)

 10-206.
 Orders and notices by health officer.
-It shall be the duty of the health officer or his/her authorized representative to issue orders requiring the removal of animals and fowls from within the corporate limits of the city when the keeping of such animals and fowls is in violation of this chapter and at all times when the keeping of such animals or fowls may constitute a hazard to the public health.
-The health officer or his/her authorized representative may issue orders requiring the owners of animals, poultry, and fowls, or owners, tenants, and lessees of properties where such animals, poultry, and fowls are quartered, to routinely clean stalls, stables, pens, and yards and to maintain such appurtenances in a clean and sanitary condition.
-Failure to maintain premises in a satisfactory condition at any and all times following the receipt of such orders from the health officer will be considered as justification to cause the removal of such animals, poultry, or fowls from within the corporate limits.
-(1995 Code, § 10-206)
+It shall be the duty of the health officer or his authorized representative to issue orders requiring the removal of animals and fowls from within the corporate limits of the city when the keeping of such animals and fowls is in violation of this chapter and at all times when the keeping of such animals or fowls may constitute a hazard to the public health.
+The health officer or his authorized representative may issue orders requiring the owners of animals and fowls, or owners, tenants, and lessees of properties where such animals and fowls are quartered, to routinely clean stalls, stables, pens, and yards and to maintain such appurtenances in a clean and sanitary condition.
+Failure to maintain premises in a satisfactory condition at any and all times following the receipt of such animals or fowls from within the corporate limits.
+(1972 Code, \S 6-23)

 10-207.
 How feed is to be kept.
-Every keeper of such animals, poultry, or fowls shall cause feed provided therefor, to be stored and kept in a ratproof, fly-tight building, box or receptacle.
-(1995 Code, § 10-207)
+Every keeper of such animals and/or fowls shall cause feed provided therefor, to be stored and kept in a rat-proof, fly-tight building, box or receptacle.
+(1972 Code, \S 6-24)

 10-208.
 General care of animals.
 No keeper of any pound, kennel, coop, pen, veterinary hospital, or other such places where animals or fowls may be kept or impounded shall allow the same, or any animal therein by reason of want of care, food, ventilation, or cleanliness or otherwise, to be or to become dangerous or detrimental to human life, health or welfare.
-(1995 Code, \S 10-208)
+(1972 Code, \S 6-25)

 10-209.
 Right of entry by health officer.
-It shall be the duty and authority of the health officer or his/her authorized representative to enter onto any premises, public or private, at any reasonable hour of the day to make inspections for the purpose of carrying out the provisions of this chapter.
-(1995 Code, § 10-209)
+It shall be the duty and authority of the health officer or his authorized representative to enter onto any premises, public or private, at any reasonable hour of the day to make inspections for the purpose of carrying out the provisions of this chapter.
+(1972 Code, § 6-26)

 10-210.
 Failure to comply constitutes nuisance; abatement; misdemeanor.
 Failure to comply with any of the provisions of this chapter or with the lawful orders of the health officer shall constitute a nuisance.
 The city shall have the authority to order immediate abatement of such nuisance. and failure to comply immediately therewith shall constitute a misdemeanor.

-The city shall have authority, after giving due notice, to enter onto the premises of any person allowing such a nuisance to exist on his/her premises and to remove and correct the nuisance.
+The city shall have authority, after giving due notice, to enter onto the premises of any person allowing such a nuisance to exist on his premises and to remove and correct the nuisance.
 The cost of such removal or correction shall be charged against the person owning the property and shall constitute a lien on such premises in favor of the city until all such charges are paid.
-(1995 Code, \S 10-210)
+(1972 Code, \S 6-27)